quangv/docs/src/doc/manual/development/monaca_cli/cli_commands.rst

 monaca clone
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Clones a project from the Monaca Cloud.
-The command downloads a list of available projects and then displays a list for the user to choose from.
-The project will be downloaded to a directory specified by the user.
-Also a link is created with corresponding monaca cloud project.
-User can later sync this project with monaca cloud.
+Clones a project from the Monaca Cloud into your local PC at a specified location.
+You will be asked to select a project from a list of all your existing projects in Monaca Cloud and specify a location for the downloaded project.

 .. note:: If you clone a project into your local PC from Monaca Cloud, the cloned project keeps cloud synced information.
 In other words, if you make changes to this project locally and upload (using :ref:`monaca_upload`) them to Monaca Cloud, they will overwrite older files of the same project.